|Admission Standards||Very High|

 |ACT Math 75th||28|

-What are the ACT requirements for prospective students to get into Emerson College?
+What are the ACT requirements for prospective students to get into Emerson?

 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Emerson College.
+Applicants require very good grades in high school to get into Emerson.
 The average high school GPA of the admitted freshman class at Emerson College was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #17 in Massachusetts for highest average GPA.
-Even with a competitive GPA, admission to Emerson College will be challenging as the school denies more applicants than it admits.
+Even with a competitive GPA, admission to Emerson will be challenging as the school denies more applicants than it admits.